stomp/stomp-spec/src/stomp-specification-1.2.md

 The `SEND`, `MESSAGE` and `ERROR` frames SHOULD include a `content-length` header if a frame body is present.
 If a frame's body contains NULL octets, the frame MUST include a `content-length` header.
-The header is a byte count for the length of the message body.
-If a `content-length` header is included, this number of bytes MUST be read, regardless of whether or not there are null characters in the body.
-The frame still needs to be terminated with a null byte.
+The header is an octet count for the length of the message body.
+If a `content-length` header is included, this number of octets MUST be read, regardless of whether or not there are NULL octets in the body.
+The frame still needs to be terminated with a NULL octet.

 ### Header content-type